Fraud Blocker Black mould on windows | What causes it and how to remove it

 This can lead to long-term damage to respiratory health if the spores are inhaled and the mould is not treated.

-This can be particularly dangerous for household occupants who already suffer from conditions like asthma.
+Is black mould around windows dangerous?
+It can be particularly dangerous for household occupants who already suffer from conditions like asthma.

 Black mould releases spores known as mycotoxins which are like invisible dust.
 Inhaling the spores can harm airways and lungs and can also have adverse effects on the skin and nervous system.